swaraj150/ror-learning/README.md

 # Ruby Learning Journey

-A structured repository documenting my Ruby fundamentals and OOP concepts.
+A structured repository documenting my implementation of modules in learning planner.
 Each section contains exercises and mini-projects built while learning Ruby in preparation for Ruby on Rails development.